thesandboxgame/sandbox-smart-contracts/docs/topics/game/game.md

 ### Token id pattern

 ERC721 tokens always have a unique ID, in the case of GAME, the unique ID is known as `gameId` and is comprised of the concatenation of `creator,subId,chainIndex,version`. the `gameId` is used as an external id, while the `strgId` is used as an internal id. `strgId` is defined as `gameId & STORAGE_ID_MASK` where `STORAGE_ID_MASK` = 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF00000000.
 In practice, `strgId` is a substring of `gameId` that does not include the version field.
-The reason for having both ids is to solve a potential front-running issue that might occur on 3rd party decentralized exchanges when a GAME seller might trick the buyer to buy a downgraded game by pushing a transaction that downgrades the GAME before the actual `swap` transaction on the decentralized exchange.
+The reason for having both ids is to solve a potential front-running issue that might occur on 3rd party decentralized exchanges when a GAME seller might trick the buyer to buy a downgraded game by pushing a transaction that downgrades the GAME (removing assets from a game for example) before the actual `swap` transaction on the decentralized exchange.

 ## Processes

+### Creating a game

+A game minter can call `createGame` to create a game and (optionally) add assets to it.

+### Updating a game

+A game minter can call `updateGame` to add/remove assets from a game, which will result in the `version` field of the `gameId` incremented by 1.
+Adding assets means transferring these from the `from` address to the game contract address.
+Removing assets means transferring these from the game contract to the `from` address.

+### Burn a game and recover the deposited assets

+A game owner can burn his game token to recover the underlying assets that were attached to it.
+Recovering an asset means transferring the asset back to the game owner from the game contract.

-### Transfer Creatorship
+### Transfer creatorship

-When a game is minted, the original creator of the game is stored in the first 20 bytes of the `gameId`.
+When a game is created, the original creator of the game is stored in the first 20 bytes of the `gameId`.
-The creatorship (of any token ever minted by some account) can be transffered to another account by calling `transferCreatorship`.
+The creatorship (of any token ever created by some account) can be transffered to another account by calling `transferCreatorship`.
 This function can be called either by the current creator or by a super-operator nominated by him.
 The current creator of a game can be queried using a call to `creatorOf(uint256 id)`.